FIFA Seattle 2025 and 2026

 Ticket Availability and Pricing

-Yes, you could expect to find tickets around $20, and potentially even cheaper34.
-Ticket prices dropped dramatically due to slower-than-expected sales across the tournament53.
+Yes, you could find tickets around $20, and even cheaper34.
+Ticket prices dropped dramatically due to slower-than-expected sales across the tournament53, especially in ICE-friendly Miami.

 Paris Saint‑Germain (PSG) is France’s most successful and globally recognized football club, founded in 1970 through the merger of Paris FC and Stade Saint‑Germain.
 PSG plays in Ligue 1, France’s top division, and has become a dominant force in European football, especially after the Qatar Sports Investments (QSI) takeover in 2011, which transformed the club with massive investment